iai-group/DialogueKit/docs/source/index.rst

 DialogueKit |release| documentation
 =====================================

-DialogueKit is a framework for building and evaluating CIA systems.
+DialogueKit is a framework for building and evaluating conversational information access systems.

 .. toctree::